Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-flow-channel.md

 </figure>

 ## Further extension
-Once operational, the model can be readily extended to investigate channel deformation induced by different vapors by activating the parametric sweep node in the study section.
+Once operational, the model can be verified by comparing the results with the previous [study](https://pubs.rsc.org/en/content/articlelanding/2006/lc/b513524a).
+This model can be readily extended to investigate channel deformation induced by different vapors by activating the parametric sweep node in the study section.
 This facilitates a detailed exploration of how gas flow properties influence channel deformation behavior, showcasing the sensor's potential as a viscosity sensor and providing a reference for flow measurement in experimental validation.
+For additional insights into the application of this model, refer to our published [paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/advs.202204310).

 Additionally, the piecewise linear flow rate profile can be adjusted to emulate the behavior of real-life mass flow controllers, thereby enhancing the accuracy of modeling time-dependent behavior.
 However, there is a limitation to reducing the flow rate rise time, as the smallest time step is tied to the mesh density in the transient study.
 Utilizing a smaller time step necessitates a denser mesh to maintain an acceptable Courant number for solver stability, resulting in a trade-off between modeling accuracy and computational cost.

 ## To wrap up
 This tutorial presents a comprehensive workflow for fluid-structure interaction simulation in COMSOL.
 It is essential to meticulously follow each step and adjust parameters based on your specific needs.
-The .m file of the model is accessible in this [repository](https://github.com/Chaozhuang22/Microfluidic-Modeling)allowing you to rebuild the model through COMSOL-MATLAB Livelink.
+The .m file of the model is accessible in this [repository](https://github.com/Chaozhuang22/Microfluidic-Modeling), which allows you to rebuild the model through COMSOL-MATLAB Livelink.
 For a quick overview of the model via the .mph file, please reach out to me or my [supervisor](https://samurai.nims.go.jp/profiles/yoshikawa_genki?locale=en) for the original model file.

-For additional insights into the application of this model, refer to our published [paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/advs.202204310) in Advanced Science.
-Do not hesitate to contact us with any questions or if you are interested in collaborating on similar projects.
-We appreciate your time and interest!

 **Funding**: This work is funded by the National Institute for Materials Science (NIMS) and the University of Tsukuba, Japan.